CryptoPascal31/kadena_repl_sandbox/README.md

 - ledger in NS `marmalade`
 - 3 default policy contracts in NS `marmalade`

+Note: Marmalade V1 appears to being compatible with Pact 5.0.
+The provided version has been slightly updated to ensure compatibility.

 ### Pact Util library
 The version 0.9 of unofficial Pact Util library: